HugoBlox/hugo-blox-builder/starters/academic-cv/content/post/second-brain/index.md

 Create a personal knowledge base and share your knowledge with your peers.

-Wowchemy web framework empowers you with one of the most flexible note-taking capabilities out there.
+Hugo Blox web framework empowers you with one of the most flexible note-taking capabilities out there.

 Create a powerful knowledge base that works on top of a local folder of plain text Markdown files.